Julien-Cousineau/MNRF/README.md

 # Ministry of Natural Resources and Forestry - Far North Dashboard
-Web-based dashboard/tool to provide MNRF and emergency managers
+Web-based dashboard/tool to provide MNRF and emergency managers with improved access to near real-time information

 ## History
 Feb-07-2018 Project created